Matt Coppinger

 SecurityEnterpriseArchitectureZero Trust

 This is a practical guide.
-What zero trust actually is, why the traditional model is broken, and how you implement it across the layers that matter: device, identity, network, and application.
+Not theory.
+Not vendor marketing.
+What zero trust actually is, why the old model is broken, and how you build it across the layers that matter: device, identity, network, and application.

 What Is Zero Trust?

-In the traditional perimeter model, everything inside the corporate network was trusted by default.
-You authenticated once at the VPN or firewall, and then you had broad access to internal resources.
-The assumption was that if you were "inside," you were safe.
+The traditional perimeter model trusted everything inside the corporate network by default.
+Authenticate once at the VPN or firewall, and you're in.
+Broad access.
+The assumption was that "inside" meant "safe."

-That assumption is broken.
-Remote work, cloud services, BYOD, and increasingly sophisticated attacks mean there is no meaningful perimeter anymore.
-An attacker who compromises a single device or credential is already "inside."
-A perimeter model gives them the keys to everything.
+That assumption is dead.
+Remote work killed it.
+Cloud services killed it.
+BYOD killed it.
+An attacker who compromises a single device or credential is already "inside" - and a perimeter model hands them the keys to everything.

-Zero trust flips this.
-Every access request - regardless of where it comes from - must be verified.
+Zero trust flips this completely.
+Every access request gets verified, regardless of where it originates.
 Trust is never assumed, never permanent, and never binary.
 It's continuously evaluated based on multiple signals.

 The Four Pillars

-Zero trust isn't a single technology.
-It's a framework that spans four interconnected layers:
+Zero trust isn't a product.
+It's a framework spanning four interconnected layers.

 1. Device Trust

-Before a device accesses any corporate resource, you need to know: is this device managed?
-Is it compliant?
-Is it compromised?
+Before a device touches any corporate resource, you need answers.
+Is it managed?
+Compliant?
+Compromised?

-In practice, this is where Unified Endpoint Management (UEM) earns its keep.
-Platforms like Workspace ONE UEM can enforce security baselines across your fleet:
+This is where Unified Endpoint Management (UEM) earns its keep.
+Platforms like Workspace ONE UEM enforce security baselines across your fleet:

 • OS version and patch level - block access from devices running unpatched operating systems

-• Encryption status - ensure FileVault (macOS) or BitLocker (Windows) is enabled
+• Encryption status - FileVault on macOS, BitLocker on Windows, no exceptions

-• Firewall and antivirus state - verify endpoint protection is active, not just installed
+• Firewall and antivirus state - verify endpoint protection is actually active, not just installed (you'd be surprised how often these are different things)

-• Jailbreak/root detection - identify tampered devices that can't be trusted
+• Jailbreak/root detection - tampered devices can't be trusted, full stop

 • Security baseline compliance - deploy and monitor 200+ configuration standards using tools like WOMBAT to align with CIS, NIST, or DISA STIG frameworks

 The key is continuous assessment.
-A compliant device at 9am might drift by lunchtime.
-Your zero trust architecture needs to detect that drift and respond - either remediating automatically or adjusting access accordingly.
+A compliant device at 9am drifts by lunchtime.
+Your architecture needs to catch that drift and respond - remediate automatically or adjust access accordingly.

 2. Identity Trust